Skip to main content

 }

-// Tailor install instructions to the detected package manager
+// Choose install commands based on the JavaScript package manager

 $pm = $roster->nodePackageManager();